-Due to the proliferation of NATs, it is reasonably likely that one host may attempt to advertise private addresses [18].
-It is not desirable to prohibit this, since there may be cases where both hosts have additional interfaces on the same private network, and a host MAY want to advertise such addresses.
+Due to the proliferation of NATs, it is reasonably likely that one host may attempt to advertise private addresses [RFC1918].
+It is not desirable to prohibit this behavior, since there may be cases where both hosts have additional interfaces on the same private network, and a host MAY advertise such addresses.
 The MP_JOIN handshake to create a new subflow (Section 3.2) provides mechanisms to minimize security risks.
 The MP_JOIN message contains a 32-bit token that uniquely identifies the connection to the receiving host.
-If the token is unknown, the host will return with a RST.
-In the unlikely event that the token is known, subflow setup will continue, but the HMAC exchange must occur for authentication.
-This will fail, and will provide sufficient protection against two unconnected hosts accidentally setting up a new subflow upon the signal of a private address.
+If the token is unknown, the host will respond with a RST.
+In the unlikely event that the token is valid at the receiving host, subflow setup will continue, but the HMAC exchange must occur for authentication.
+The HMAC exchange will fail and will provide sufficient protection against two unconnected hosts accidentally setting up a new subflow upon the signal of a private address.
 Further security considerations around the issue of ADD_ADDR messages that accidentally misdirect, or maliciously direct, new MP_JOIN attempts are discussed in Section 5.